meetoseh/backend/docs/diskcache/keys.md

 -   `daily_events:has_started_one:{daily_event_uid}:{user_sub}` goes to the string '1' if the
     user has started a journey within the daily event with the given uid, goes to '0' if they have not, and goes to nothing if we haven't checked yet.

+-   `journeys:external:{uid}` is formatted as repeated blocks of (len, type, value) where len is 4 bytes representing an unsigned int in big-endian format for the length of the value, type is a single byte acting as an enum, and value is the value of the field.
+The types are:

+    -   `1`: part of the serialized journey
+    -   `2`: a marker to indicate that the session uid should be inserted here. no value.
+    -   `3`: a marker to indicate that the journey jwt should be inserted here. no value.
+    -   `4`: a marker to indicate that an image file jwt should be inserted here.
+The value is the uid of the image file.
+    -   `5`: a marker to indicate that a content file jwt should be inserted here.
+The value is the uid of the content file.

+    Note that this format allows us to inject the JWTs without a deserialize/serialize round trip, which can be a significant performance improvement.